Sal18-debug/Girls-Career-On-Cloud/README.md

 The purpose of this website is to help rural communities in educating their young girls by providing a safe, virtual environment to reach the same educational level as their male peers.
 This website creates virtual classrooms for teachers and students.
 The website is monitored by educational organizations in order to maintain educational standards, and provide resources for these students for further education and future career paths.

+## How does _Girls Career on Cloud_ assuage a multitude of negative implications COVID-19 has on society through innovative solutions?

+Girls Career on Cloud Project will help rural communities around the world who are struggling during this current pandemic.
+This project is the work of future developers who hope to create projects that limit the negative effects of COVID-19 on different communities and regions.
+Many students around the world are suffering from a lack of further education due to COVID-19.
+However, projects and applications such as these can help reduce such a burden on students, especially young girls in rural communities.

+By creating and maintaining this website, we are hopeful in helping young female students get the education they deserve in order to enter the workforce and achieve higher careers.
+By achieving higher careers with the higher education they receive, these young girls would gain future jobs and careers that not only help them but also their local communities.
+Better jobs as a result of more education and training lead to better purchasing power, more income to more people, and a chance to reduce poverty in communities by helping create more experts in their fields.

+Virtual education not only improves education in the short-term, but it also leads to more benefits long-term.
+Furthermore, virtual education can be a money-saving endeavor.
+More students in virtual education spaces can reduce the need to construct large education centers in faraway rural communities, which also carries additional costs.
+These additional costs such as transportation, roads, new education, and social buildings, and other expenses can be avoided if virtual education is sought as a solution in response to the pandemic.

+So, projects such as this one are hoping to bring more affordable education to demographics that truly need it in order to have better futures and to help nations and regions to save their wealth through the best they can.

 ## How is it beneficial to society?

 Girls Carrer on Cloud is beneficial to society as it seeks to help educate young female students in order for them to have better futures.
 More education and training for these bright students can help achieve careers, which brings about more benefits to these communities.
 Better educated girls can help build stronger families, earn higher wages, reduce poverty, and generally improve the workings of local economies as a result of higher education.